 SEOSpyGlass (Limited free version available) – This is part of SEO Powersuite which is essential for any SEO in my opinion.
 Allows you to check your/competitors backlinks and manage them all.
 Check for new links, deleted links, import your own and get some great statistics and reports.
+Part of this review.

 Google Webmaster Tools (Free) – Add your site to Google Webmaster Tools and you can download some of your backlinks.

 Bing Site Explorer (Free) – The new kid on the block Bing Site Explorer gives you access to a sample of your backlinks.